joshmarinacci/querylang/README.md

 - [x] use contexts for app and db.

-* text field and text area with popups
-* standardize a bunch of query util functions.  isCategory, isType, isPropEqual, isPropTrue, isPropFalse, etc.
+- [ ] standardize a bunch of query util functions.  isCategory, isType, isPropEqual, isPropTrue, isPropFalse, etc.
-* start the command bar with tab completion. requires hacked text field
+- [ ] arrow keys for popup nav
+- [ ] enter key to choose item in popup nav
+- [ ] click popup buttons to choose it

 * move app inside of window and fix z-index
 * dialogs and popups?